 My two favourite vacuum brands (sorry I couldn’t pick one – I’ve always liked bending the rules)

-I am a Meile fan at heart and I always will be.
+I am a Miele fan at heart and I always will be.
 The durability and ease of using their vacuums have changed my life.
 There is nothing like running a vacuum and seeing it actually pick stuff up.
 From working in clients’ homes and using it on their carpets the first time, they are always amazed at how much stuff comes out of the carpets.
 Miele is the go-to brand particularly if you have pets and need to do regular deep cleans of your carpets.

-This one is my favourite as it is small and compact and easy to roll around the house.
+The small, easy to pivot barrel ones are my favourite as it is small and compact and easy to roll around the house.
 So instead of buying 3 cheap vacuums over the next 5 years, save up and buy one which will last you for ten years.

 Their customer service is also amazing.